 When multiple copies of mmLaunch are used, each can have its own interface to a running copy of mmSolve2D.
 When the interface presented by one copy of mmLaunch is used to set the output schedule in mmSolve2D, those settings are not reflected in the interfaces presented by other copies of mmLaunch.
 For example, although the first interface sets a schedule that DataTable data is to be sent to an instance of mmGraph every third Iteration, there is no indication of that schedule presented to the user in the second interface window.
-It is unusual to have more than one copy of mmLaunch is used to load a problem and start a solver, and later a second copy of mmLaunch is used to monitor the status of that running solver.
+It is unusual to have more than one copy of mmLaunch running simultaneously.
+However, this bug also appears when one copy of mmLaunch is used to load a problem and start a solver, and later a second copy of mmLaunch is used to monitor the status of that running solver.